Greensboro Dental Implant Cost in 2026

 How affordable is dental care in Greensboro?

 The gauge below scores Greensboro against the US baseline of 100, where higher is more affordable.
-Greensboro sits at the top of the scale because its single-implant cash price runs about 17% below both the North Carolina and US averages — a genuine affordability edge driven by modest Piedmont Triad overhead rather than any compromise on care.
+Greensboro sits at the top of the scale because its single-implant cash price runs well below both the North Carolina and US averages — a genuine affordability edge driven by modest Piedmont Triad overhead rather than any compromise on care.

-Greensboro affordability score: 100/100 (capped).
-The single implant at $3,500 is about 17% under both the NC state average ($4,242) and the US average ($4,200), so Greensboro lands in the most-affordable band on the gauge.
+Greensboro affordability score: 115/115 (clamped).
+The single implant at $3,500 is about 17% under the NC state average ($4,242) and 22% under the US average ($4,507), so Greensboro lands in the most-affordable band on the gauge.

 Greensboro dental prices vs North Carolina and the US (2026)